frank-deng/fgfs-tools/README.md

   Pause simulation.
 * resume
   Resume simulation.
-* setnavfreq
-  Set ILS frequency.
 * pausemgr [distance]
   View or setup the state of Pause Manager.
   If distance is not given, the state of Pause Manager will be shown.
   If distance is a positive number, Pause Manager will be activated with the given distance.
   If distance is a negative number, Pause Manager will be deactivated.
-* loadroute ROUTE_FILE
+* loadroute FLIGHT_PLAN
-  Load flight plan from ROUTE_FILE.
+  Load flight plan from file.
+* launch AIRCRAFT FLIGHT_PLAN
+  Start FlightGear with aircraft specified, start at airport & runway provided by the departure info of flight plan.

 `FG_TELNET` environment variable should be defined as the telnet address:port for FlightGear, e.g: `FG_TELNET='localhost:5401'`.